Texas Tech senior finishes runner up at national meet

 Kithuka prepares for NCAA Cross Country Championships following dominating 2012 season

 Texas Tech Cross Country prepares for the Kansas Rim Rock Classic

-Jon Murray enters his eighth season as an assistant track and field coach and head cross country coach.
+Jon Murray enters his ninth season as an assistant track and field coach and head cross country coach.
 Under his guidance the distance running program at Texas Tech has reached a pinnacle amongst the Big 12 while consistently contending on the national level as well.